-Running with your Mum, friend or partner is a great motivator and can help give you that extra push when you really need it most.
+Running with your relatives, friends or partner is a great motivator and can help give you that extra push when you really need it most.

 Studies have shown that runners experience an increase in motivation when training with another person or group of runners.
 Having someone alongside you can also help pass the time on a long run.
 Organising a morning training run with your friend, family member or partner might be what you need to stop you reaching for the snooze button!
 The nice thing about running with your loved ones is that your main motivation is very close.
 Take advantage of it.
 It's a good thing!